40+ Marketing Ideas for Nonprofits to Spread Your Mission

 - Invest time in good writing.
 Your nonprofit’s website could have tons of informational pages and blog articles, but if they don’t feature good quality writing, then they might actually be doing your organization a disservice.
 Take the time to make sure your copy is clear and concise.
 It’s always a good idea to break the text up with graphics wherever possible to help the reader follow along.
 If you have the resources, hiring a qualified copywriting team will help to make sure the copy across your site is strong and cohesive.

 - Make SEO a habit.
 It doesn’t matter how great your website is if no one can find it.
 Search engine optimization helps people find your organization’s website on Google and other search engines.
 Research which relevant keywords you should include on your website often to keep up with any new trends.
 Additionally, make sure your website is mobile-friendly to improve your ranking in mobile search results.
+We’ll explore how paid advertising can complement your efforts to increase organic traffic a bit later.

 Your website is the core of your digital strategy.
 It’s where you’ll consistently drive supporters across your different campaigns.
 Although nonprofit websites are a tried and true marketing tool, there are other ways to engage with your supporters online.